West Virginia Statute of Limitations — How to Protect Your Legal Rights

-Personal Injury and Wrongful Death Statutes of Limitations in West Virginia
+Exceptions and Extensions to West Virginia’s Personal Injury and Wrongful Death Statutes of Limitations

-As Mentioned above, the 2-year limitations period for personal injury cases begins to run when the cause of action arises.
-However, under the discovery Rule, in certain cases, the clock starts to tick on the statute of limitations when the injured party knows, or through the exercise of reasonable diligence should know, that he or she is injured because of someone else’s negligence.
-For example, if someone gets asbestos mesothelioma years after they worked at a plant, the statute of limitations would likely start when they received a mesothelioma diagnosis.
+As mentioned above, the 2-year limitations period for personal injury cases begins to run when the cause of action arises.
+However, under the discovery Rule, in certain cases, the clock doesn’t start to tick on the statute of limitations until the injured party knows, or through the exercise of reasonable diligence should know, that he or she is injured because of someone else’s negligence.
+For example, if someone gets asbestos mesothelioma 20 years after they worked at a plant, the statute of limitations would likely start when they received a mesothelioma diagnosis.

 Wrongful death is similar to personal injury in that the statute of limitations is 2 years, and the limitations period begins when the decedent’s representative knows, or by the exercise of reasonable diligence should know, that: